magentabusiness/magentabusiness.github.io/docs/trendz/anomaly/alarms.md

 ## Overview

 Trendz supports automatic creation of alarms based on detected anomalies.
-This feature allows users to react to abnormal behavior in real time by integrating with ThingsBoard's native alarm system.
+This feature allows users to react to abnormal behavior in real time by integrating with IoT Hub's native alarm system.
 Alarms can be created during both **Refresh** and **Reprocess** tasks, depending on your configuration.

 ## Enabling Alarm Creation